Email FacebookTwitterMenu burgerClose thin

 Trump’s second-term economic agenda has centered on a broad expansion of import tariffs, including a 10% baseline tariff on all goods entering the U.S. and steeper rates targeting specific countries like China.
 Economists expect inflation to climb as the full effect of this strategy plays out.

-In the first nine months of Trump’s second term in office (January through September 2025), inflation edged upward by an average of around 2.7%.
-In April, a universal 10–25% import tariff sparked immediate pressure on consumer prices and contributed to an inflation rate of about 2.7% in June, up from 2.4% in May.
+In April 2025, a universal 10-25% import tariff sparked immediate pressure on consumer prices and contributed to an inflation rate of about 2.7% in June, up from 2.4% in May.
 In September, the rate rose to 3.0%, 1 the highest it’s been since January.
+Inflation was 2.7% in both November and December 2025.

 Analysts highlight that rapid and broad tariffs covering steel, autos, electronics and more have raised input costs for manufacturers and retailers, who are passing those on to consumers.
-Deloitte forecasts 2 average CPI growth will hit around 2.9% in 2025 and accelerate to about 3.2% in 2026 if tariffs remain elevated.
+Deloitte projects that inflation will accelerate to about 3.2% in 2026 if tariffs remain elevated.
+2

 Inflation Under Trump vs. Biden